gvtools/gvtools/doc/source/introduction.rst

 Introduction
 ============

-The gvtools project aims to provide a Desktop GIS application that offers the gvSIG user interface backed by well known libraries, mainly Geotools.

 This project is started by us, the gvSIG CE team, with the aim to obtain a more stable version of gvSIG that is backed by well known libraries, mainly Geotools.
-This will allow us to reduce the efforts to maintain the software and, at the same time, to learn from a well established community on technical and organizational aspects.
+The result will be a Desktop GIS application that will offer the gvSIG user interface but allowing us to reduce the effort to maintain the software and, at the same time, to learn from a well established community on technical and organizational aspects.

 On the other side, we look forward to have an opportunity to contribute back to Geotools or any other library in use.